Snowflake-Labs/sfquickstarts/site/sfguides/src/modern_data_stack_with_fivetran_snowflake_salesforce/modern_data_stack_with_fivetran_snowflake_salesforce.md

 - A `NO-CODE` Salesforce data pipeline powered by Fivetran and Snowflake
 - Prebuilt, ready-to-query data models:
   - Via Fivetran, no-code, Quickstart Data Models powered by dbt Core (no installs or account needed)
-  - Transformed by Snowflake massive parallel processing (MPP) engine
+  - Transformed by Snowflake's massive parallel processing (MPP) engine
 - A Snowflake dashboard giving immediate insights into your Salesforce data

 All in less than 40 minutes!